sheryjebu/introduction-to-oop/JavaScript/activity_3.md

 - Speak
 - Fly

-- In addition to this, the `Pigeon` will also have a method called `EatPizza`, without a return data type as when the method is called, it will write an output string to the console.
-Only the `Pigeon` can `EatPizza`.
+- In addition to this, the `Pigeon` will also have a method called `eatPizza`, without a return data type as when the method is called, it will write an output string to the console.
+Only the `Pigeon` can `eatPizza`.

 You can use pen and paper or any digital drawing tool you prefer.